bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- overcast clouds
+- broken clouds
-- 96% humidity
+- 97% humidity
-- 3 mph wind
+- 6 mph wind
-- 0.01 inches of precipitation in the past 24 hours
+- 0.02 inches of precipitation in the past 24 hours

 ## Temperature History